 Once your claim(s) are approved, you will receive a reimbursement check from your HCFSA, or you may elect to receive reimbursement via direct deposit.
 The amount of your reimbursement is free of federal and FICA taxes.

 Enrollment in the HCFSA Program is not automatic.
-Re-enrollment is required each year by completing an FSA Program Enrollment/Change Form during the annual Open Enrollment Period — this year it will be from Sept.
-24, 2018, through Oct.
-31, 2018, for Plan Year 2019.
+Re-enrollment is required each year by completing an FSA Program Enrollment/Change Form during the annual Open Enrollment Period — it will be from Oct.
+1, 2019, through Nov.
+15, 2019, for Plan Year 2020.
 The Plan Year begins on Jan.
 1 and runs through Dec.
 31 of each year.

 The annual contribution amount is limited to a minimum of $260 and a maximum of $2,650 (including an annual administrative fee no greater than $48).